Plogging: what is it, and where can you do it in London?

 Plogolution UK has organised plogs all over London - including an intensive Ultra Plog which involved plogging the length of the river Thames (that's 184 miles in six days!).
 There have been plogs in parks from Clapham Common to Hackney, including themed plogs for Halloween and Christmas.

 Not only is it free to sign up to a plog, you also get all of the requisite kit when you do: rubbish bags, gloves, litter pickers, a Plogolution T-shirt and a reusable metal water bottle.
 Interested schoolkids and teachers can also get in touch with Plogolution to start up a school plogging club (you can then upload all of your stats to their website).
 Register with Keep Britain Tidy and your local council for up-to-date information on local plogs happening near you.

-Plogolution sets up 5k plogging runs and 2k plogging walks to suit anyone and everyone, and there are quite a few coming up this summer (in London and beyond) that you can still register for:
+Plogolution sets up 5k plogging runs and 2k plogging walks to suit anyone and everyone, and there are quite a few coming up this winter (in London and beyond) that you can still register for: